k8s-platform-hub/quickstart-docker-git/README.md

 # An existential introduction

-There are 2 existential questions that one must answer before embarking on a Docker based project.
+There are 2 questions that one must answer before embarking on a Docker based project.

 1. What should the Dockerfile be?
 Can I avoid downloading the Internet everytime I run a build?
 2. What should my git repo look like?
-Will I develop inside, or outside a container?
+What does my development workflow look like?

 The aim is to maintain a collection of quickstart up-to-date base repos that are ready to go.